Feature & Pricing Matrix

 Common Questions

-Q: How much does Confluence actually cost at scale?
+Q: How much does Confluence actually cost for a team of 50 users?

-Q: Is there a better alternative to both Confluence and Document360?
+Q: Is there a better alternative to both Confluence and Document360 for pricing and features?

 Start creating professional documentation that your users will love